aaron-grau/curic/html-css/readings/advanced_selectors.md

 }
 ```

 This example uses `nth-of-type(2n)` to select every other table row element that is a descendent of a table element.
-It applies a grey background color.
+It applies a greyish background color.

 ```css
 header img:first-child {